ironvietman/fiberscore/README.md

 FiberScore (template-based detection method used to detect linear objects in cells) Implemeted in MatLab as part of my masters thesis.
+Adds a modification to the FiberScore to measure standard deviation across rods.

 ## Installation